NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 2. **Opacity** : AI-generated decisions leave no traceable rationale
 3. **Non-determinism** : AI can alter or remove system behavior without intent or warning

+These forces produce:
-These forces produce **cognitive debt**: the progressive loss of the team's mental model of the system.
+**cognitive debt**: the progressive loss of the team's mental model of the system.
 Cognitive debt precedes technical debt.
 It makes technical debt invisible until it collapses.
+**explosion of testing surface**: you’re compensating for Non-determinism.
+Testing surface expands to include obvious areas, that were not covered before in traditional softwrae dev, because humans rarely, very rarely hallucinate.
+**Reviews become the bottleneck** human team members are re-imposing order

 > *"If no one on the team can explain the system, the system is not under control."*